SJ-31/Sporothrix-annotation/README.md

 minimap2 -a <reference> <scaffolds> > aligned.sam # Align the scaffolds
 ```
 - 8. Samtools: Extract scaffolds from sam file into separate fasta files for each chromosome
-    - *Scaffolding and separating the results by chromosome was necessary to take advantage of nextflow's innate parallelization and reduce the time taken for genome annotation.
 ```bash
 samtools sort aligned.sam -o aligned.bam # Sort, then index the aligned bam file samtools index aligned.bam # Necessary for using samtools view with a range specifier